Special Report: Oil output goes AWOL in Venezuela as soldiers run PDVSA | MarketScreener

 "There are many risks," one captain told Reuters.

-Venezuela's Defence Ministry, which oversees the National Guard, didn't respond to Reuters phone calls or emails requesting comment.
+Venezuela's Defense Ministry, which oversees the National Guard, didn't respond to Reuters phone calls or emails requesting comment.

 Even with soldiers as substitutes, PDVSA can't find the workers it needs to man many posts.
 From the processing of crude at refineries to contract negotiations with buyers, the shortage of skilled staffers is hobbling the company.

 In a recent internal report, PDV Marina, the company's maritime unit, said staffing was in a "critical state" on PDVSA's own tankers, forcing some workers to toil far more than allowed by union rules.
-The "alarming deficit of main staff," the report read, means "we cannot honour labour agreements."
+The "alarming deficit of main staff," the report read, means "we cannot honor labor agreements."

 Tensions with military managers are causing even more departures, some workers say.